skeezicsb/PERQemu/PERQemu/Readme.txt

 of the emulator's port handling.

-PERQ-2/EIO support is still highly experimental, but if you want to try it out there are some known quirks/bugs to be aware of:

 4. PNX boot failure at DDS 142.

 Symptoms:  Attempting to boot from the PNX installation floppies causes the DDS